Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ### Goals

 * The best way to acquire intellectual capital to fund your portfolio:
-	* Lern at least one new programming language every year
+	* Learn at least one new programming language every year
 	* Read a technical book each quarter
 		* Ideally read a book each month.
 	* Read nontechnical books too - Remember that computers are used by people, people whose needs you are trying to satyisfy
 	* Take classes
 	* Participate in local user groups
 		* Find out what people are working on outside of your company
 	* Experiment with different environments